 The Keen Venture proved to be a quality boot with useful features and overall reasonable versatility and held its own amongst a field of strong competition, though did not stand out in any of the review metrics as a clear top performer.

 Slipping into these boots for the first time, it feels like they could be laced up and taken for a hike right out of the box, although there was some discomfort around the toe as the material bends inwards towards the foot until it softens a bit.
-The soft and pliable performance mesh upper is generally unrestrictive and the EVA midsole bends easily and does not have the same stiffness as the clunky-feeling Asolo Powermatic 200.
+The soft and pliable performance mesh upper is generally unrestrictive and the EVA midsole bends easily and does not have the same stiffness as the clunky-feeling old-school leather boots.
 The last is described as regular, though we found them to be on the wider side.
-Those with medium volume feet are able to cinch the traditional laces down enough, and the KonnectFit heel adjustment allows for a more custom fit as well, and wider feet will appreciate the extra room.
+Those with medium-volume feet are able to cinch the traditional laces down enough, and the KonnectFit heel adjustment allows for a more custom fit as well, and wider feet will appreciate the extra room.

-This is one of the softest hiking boots we tested and is in the same vein as the Asolo Falcon GV.
-This light and nimble boot has a shoelike feel which aids in mobility and comfort when day hiking or carrying light loads, but we felt that despite the ankle protected offered by the cuff, it was not as appropriate to carry a large pack as the super stable Salomon Quest 4D or the marginally heavier Scarpa Zodiac Plus GTX.
+This is one of the softest hiking boots we tested.
+This light and nimble boot has a shoelike feel which aids in mobility and comfort when day hiking or carrying light loads, but we felt that despite the ankle protected offered by the cuff, it was not as appropriate to carry a large pack as the super stable heavyweight models.

-hiking shoes and boots use a proprietary rubber compound called Keen.All-Terrain+ to build the sole and this rubber felt sticky and grippy when on dry terrain, especially bare rock and packed dirt trails.
+Keen hiking shoes and boots use a proprietary rubber compound called Keen.All-Terrain+ to build the sole and this rubber felt sticky and grippy when on dry terrain, especially bare rock and packed dirt trails.
 In wet conditions like muddy trails or snowy patches, our reviewers did not have as much confidence, as the shape of the lug pattern on the sole quickly became clogged and failed to offer the anticipated grip.
-In more demanding conditions than on moderate trails, we preferred the heavier lug pattern found on a boot like the La Sportiva Trango TRK
+In more demanding conditions than on moderate trails, we preferred something with heavier lug pattern.

 This pair has a verified weight of 2.4 pounds per pair in a size 11.
 This is lightweight by the standards of hiking boots, and in this metric, they competed with other much higher performing models quite well.
-While they are light, they are not nearly as light as the Hoka Speedgoat Mid which offers amazing comfort and is also designed for fast and light missions.
-Another Keen model, the Best Buy award-winning Keen Targhee II Mid, outscores the Venture, is less expensive and is slightly lighter.
+While they are light, they pale in comparison to the Top Pick for Lightweight Hiking which is designed for fast and light missions.

-Keen has included a number of its advanced footwear technologies in the Venture, and its price tag of $180 reflects that.
-While we like the shoe on its own merits, there are many other higher-performing boots at a similar weight for up to $50 less.
+Keen has included a number of its advanced footwear technologies in the Venture, and its price tag reflects that.
+While we like the shoe on its own merits, there are many other higher-performing boots at a similar weight for less.